monstar-lab-oss/spring-boot-template/README.md

 Install locally a Postgres client (eg [PgAdmin](https://www.pgadmin.org/download/pgadmin-4-macos/) )

 Depending on which of the 4 options you choose to follow:
+Check your java version.
+It should be higher than Java 17.
 Run `mvn clean install -Dlanguage=kotlinDDD` (kotlin/java/javaDDD).
 This will generate the appropriate jar, that will be run later on.

 Before running the app set the following env variables (take advantage of the IDEA run configuration)